The Psychological Side of Weight Loss

 The Right Group

 Finding the right support group is key.
 Some groups will focus on a specific topic.
 Take some time and do some research to find the right one for you and your current situation.
 For example, have you reached your weight loss goal and are now trying to maintain that weight?
-A weight maintenance group like our Masters Program may be of more help to you than one for those just starting to lose weight.
+A weight maintenance group may be of more help to you than one for those just starting to lose weight.
 Other groups may focus on the type of weight loss, such as a bariatric surgery group, as they will have very different experiences than someone who has not been through surgery.
 You may even find online support groups and online communities.
 These can be especially helpful if there are no groups in your area.

 Do not be discouraged if the first support group you try doesn't feel quite right.
 You should feel comfortable in your group, so trying different ones may help you determine the best fit for you.